SSahas/SSahas/README.md

 ### Hi there, I am Sahas👋

-- 🔭 I am an ML enthusiast with a strong knowledge of mathematics behind machine learning and neural networks and actively looking for Internships or entry level jobs in AI.
+- 🔭 I am an ML enthusiast with a strong knowledge of mathematics behind machine learning and neural networks , currently working as AI FDE at personaas.ai.

 - 📫 How to reach me: sriramsahas2002@gmail.com